multiOTP/multiotp/README.md

 2) In the configuration file called "default" in etc/raddb/sites-enabled/
     a) Add the multiOTP handling

     #
     # Handle multiOTP (http://www.multiotp.net/) authentication.
     # This must be add BEFORE the first "pap" entry found in the file.
     multiotp

     b) Add the multiOTP authentication handling

     #
     # Handle multiOTP (http://www.multiotp.net/) authentication.
     # This must be add BEFORE the first "Auth-Type PAP" entry found in the file.
     Auth-Type multiotp {
         multiotp
     }

     c) Comment the first line containing only "chap"

     #chap is now handled by multiOTP

 3) In the configuration file called "inner-tunnel" in etc/raddb/sites-enabled/
     a) Add the multiOTP handling

     #
     # Handle multiOTP (http://www.multiotp.net/) authentication.
     # This must be add BEFORE the first "pap" entry found in the file.
     multiotp

     b) Add the multiOTP authentication handling

     #
     # Handle multiOTP (http://www.multiotp.net/) authentication.
     # This must be add BEFORE the first "Auth-Type PAP" entry found in the file.
     Auth-Type multiotp {
         multiotp
     }

     c) Comment the first line containing only "chap"

     #chap is now handled by multiOTP

 4) In the configuration file called "policy.conf" in etc/raddb/
-    a) Add the multiOTP authorization policy
+   - Add the multiOTP authorization policy

     #
     # Handle multiOTP (http://www.multiotp.net/) authorization policy.
     # This must be add just before the last "}"